-- fulfilling our community leadership role; - consulting, involving and engaging representative networks covering all equality areas to help inform our future activities; - continuing to tackle crime, disorder and anti-social behaviour through the Swale Community Safety Partnership including ongoing work to tackle the PREVENT agenda; - to engage with schools to inform young people about democracy and the work of the council; - continuing to encourage the number of people giving their time to help others in Swale by supporting the voluntary and community sector; - continuing to work closely with Swale's parish and town councils; - continuing to support and actively promote community-led initiatives (eg. Neighbourhood Planning) which encourage communities themselves to work together to solve issues locally; - continuing to use the Local Health and Care Partnership to influence the local health and public health agendas; and - continuing to enable healthier lifestyles and physical activity through the implementation of relevant strategies.
+- fulfilling our community leadership role; - consulting, involving and engaging representative networks covering equality areas to help inform our future activities; - continuing to tackle crime, disorder and anti-social behaviour through the Swale Community Safety Partnership including ongoing work to tackle the PREVENT agenda; - to engage with schools to inform young people about democracy and the work of the council, dependant on our resources and the time available within the schools' curriculum; - continue to encourage the number of people giving their time to help others in Swale by supporting the voluntary and community sector when possible; - continuing to work closely with Swale's parish and town councils; - continuing to support and actively promote community-led initiatives (eg. Neighbourhood Planning) which encourage communities themselves to work together to solve issues locally; - continuing to use the Local Health and Care Partnership to influence the local health and public health agendas; and - continuing to enable healthier lifestyles and physical activity through the implementation of relevant strategies.